mrbobbytables/thegrid/README.md

 4. Set `Label Expression` to `mesos`.

-5. Scoll down and check the checkbox next to `Mesos Single-use Slave` under the Build Environment settings.
+5. Scroll down and check the checkbox next to `Mesos Single-use Slave` under the Build Environment settings.

 6. Go down to build and add an `Execute Shell` build step; and give it some command to execute.
 An example could be something like `echo "look ma, I scheduled!"`.
 Then save the job.